|

 tanager in the pines; hear the oriole’s pure, liquid whistles, rich flute and

-around those carcasses maggot my thoughts.
-I am running
+the buzz around those carcasses maggot my thoughts.
+I

-now, away from there, away from the cornfields scattered with ears pressed to the ground;
+am running now, away from there, away from the cornfields scattered with ears pressed

-hair silked with blood; bodies husked in gray and blue.
-I am running away from the fields
+to the ground; hair silked with blood; bodies husked in gray and blue.
+I am running away

-littered with death as I feel my own reaper close behind swinging his scythe.
-My arm already
+from the fields littered with death as I feel my own reaper close behind swinging his scythe.

-severed to my shoulder bone; my limb thrown among the other arms and legs onto piles, only
+My arm already severed to my shoulder bone; my limb thrown among the other arms and legs

 “We’ll talk more later.”
 “No,